If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Weight, appetite, and sleep

-Hydroxyzine is weight-neutral.
-It is not linked to meaningful weight gain or loss.
-Because it is sedating, it is sometimes used to help with sleep.
-People who want a sedating effect at bedtime may find that useful, while people who need to stay alert may find the drowsiness a drawback.
+Because it is sedating, it is sometimes used to help with sleep, particularly when anxiety is part of what makes sleep hard.
+People who want a sedating effect at bedtime may find that useful, and taking the dose in the evening turns the drowsiness into something helpful rather than a daytime burden.
+People who need to stay alert through the day may find the drowsiness a drawback, which is one reason the timing of a dose is worth discussing with the prescriber.

 Starting and dosing basics